Perry Township near Parker in Clarion County, Pennsylvania — The American Northeast (Mid-Atlantic)

 Erected 2021 by Pennsylvania Historical and Museum Commission.

 Topics.
-This historical marker is listed in these topic lists: Anthropology & Archaeology • Native Americans • Waterways & Vessels.
+This historical marker is listed in these topic lists: Anthropology & Archaeology • Indigenous Peoples and Communities • Waterways & Vessels.

 Location.
 41° 6.098′ N, 79° 40.358′ W. Marker is near Parker, Pennsylvania, in Clarion County.
-Marker is on Pennsylvania Route 368 west of Manculich Lane, on the right when traveling west.
+It is in Perry Township.
+It is on Pennsylvania Route 368 west of Manculich Lane, on the right when traveling west.
 Touch for map.
-Marker is in this post office area: Parker PA 16049, United States of America.
+Marker is at or near this postal address: 63 Manculich Ln, Parker PA 16049, United States of America.
 Touch for directions.

 Other nearby markers.
-At least 8 other markers are within 6 miles of this marker, measured as the crow flies.
-Rural Electrification (approx. 0.4 miles away); Parker, Pennsylvania (approx. 0.6 miles away); Erie to Pittsburgh Trail (approx. 2.6 miles away); Foxburg (approx. 2.6 miles away); F.H.
-Ball Steam Engine (approx. 2.7 miles away); Foxburg Golf Course (approx. 3.1 miles away); Foxburg Country Club (approx. 3.4 miles away); The Emlenton Mill (approx. 5˝ miles away).
+At least 8 other markers are within 4 miles of this marker, measured as the crow flies: Rural Electrification (approx. 0.4 miles away); Parker, Pennsylvania (approx. 0.6 miles away); a different marker also named Parker (approx. 1.2 miles away); Erie to Pittsburgh Trail (approx. 2.6 miles away); Foxburg (approx. 2.6 miles away); F.H.
+Ball Steam Engine (approx. 2.7 miles away); Foxburg Golf Course (approx. 3.1 miles away); Foxburg Country Club (approx. 3.4 miles away).
 Touch for a list and map of all markers in Parker.

 More about this marker.
 Marker was dedicated on July 17, 2021.